bitshares/bitshares-core/README.md

 Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).

-Information for developers can be found in the [BitShares Developer Portal](https://dev.bitshares.works/).
+Information for developers can be found in the [Wiki](https://github.com/bitshares/bitshares-core/wiki) and the [BitShares Developer Portal](https://dev.bitshares.works/).
 Users interested in how BitShares works can go to the [BitShares Documentation](https://how.bitshares.works/) site.

 Visit [Awesome BitShares](https://github.com/bitshares/awesome-bitshares) to find more resources and links.